ZiadFahmyZewailCity/Eurus_2026_2027_recruitement_task3/README.md

 # Eurus_2026_2027_recruitement_task3

-Hello, this is the repository you should fork for task 3
+Hello, this is the repository for task 3

+You should fork the branch called base_code

 ![Eurus Logo](./Eurus_logo.jfif)